Firmware acquisition¶

 Why?

-Embedded industrial firmware (OT/ICS domain)
+Embedded industrial management firmware (OT/ICS).

-Publicly listed on Vertiv support site, downloadable for registered users
+Publicly listed, downloadable for registered users.

 Acquire from companion mobile apps (very common)¶

-Android (APK):
+Android (APK)¶

 apktool d vendor_app.apk